The Refugee Experience: Struggles and Resilience

 Order now

-Vietnamese refugees faced many of the same problems and struggles as universal refugees.
-They both left their countries because war, persecution, and other reasons.
-In the article, “Panic Rises in Saigon, but the Exits are Few,” it says “Panic is clearly visible in Saigon now as thousands of Vietnamese try desperately to find ways to flee their country,” (Butterfield 11).
-Thousands of people were leaving to escape war and save family members.
-Many immigrants had to make sacrifices and were willing to do so.
-“A young American-trained economist […] asked an American friend to marry his wife, who is 3 months pregnant, and take her to the United States with him.”
-(Butterfield 11).
+The experiences of Vietnamese refugees like Ha mirror those of refugees worldwide.
+They flee their countries due to war, persecution, and other threats, driven by the need to protect themselves and their families.
+In “Panic Rises in Saigon, but the Exits are Few,” it is noted, “Panic is clearly visible in Saigon now as thousands of Vietnamese try desperately to find ways to flee their country” (Butterfield 11).
+This desperation is a common thread among refugees, who often make significant sacrifices to ensure the safety of their loved ones.
+As illustrated in Butterfield's article, “A young American-trained economist […] asked an American friend to marry his wife, who is 3 months pregnant, and take her to the United States with him.”
+Such actions underscore the lengths to which individuals will go to secure a future free from danger.

 The deadline is too short to read someone else's essay